Disclaimer: I own neither GOT/ASOIAF nor Harry Potter.

 He wondered why Lord Jon never sat with Joffrey, never spoke with him, never gave him lessons on ruling, or kingship, or leading men.
 Or maybe he tried, and Joffrey simply didn't care to listen.
 Surely they don't mean to make me king?

-"Get on with it boy!"
-Robert demanded, breaking him from his reverie.
+"Get on with it boy!" his father demanded, breaking him from his reverie.

 "Yes, Your Grace," he ground out through clenched teeth.
 This wasn't fair, not by far, but he would rather whip Pate himself than let his father do it.
 He would find a way to make it up to Pate.
-I'm sorry.
+I am sorry.